-Last Updated on January 4, 2022 by Justin Su
+Last Updated on January 23, 2024 by Justin Su

-Budgeting apps changed the way we manage our budgets before budgeting apps were introduced people like to work on excel or keep records in the diary where they enter and edit things manually.
+Budgeting apps changed the way we manage our budgets before budgeting apps were introduced people like to work on Excel or keep records in the diary where they enter and edit things manually.

 Nowadays there are many budgeting apps available to choose from.
-In almost every country you can find local budgeting apps that are connected with banks but there are budgeting apps for everyone that works beyond borders.
+In almost every country you can find local budgeting apps that are connected with banks but there are budgeting apps for everyone that work beyond borders.

 You can access these apps from anywhere and anytime.
 They offer different types of services depending on the location and your choice.